Hot metal typesetting: History

 Hot metal typesetting was developed in the late nineteenth century as a development of conventional cast metal type.
 The technology had several advantages: it reduced labour since type sorts did not need to be slotted into position manually, and each casting created crisp new type for each printing job.
 In the case of Linotype machines, each line was cast as a robust continuous block (hence "line o'type") which was useful for rapid newspaper printing.

 Types of typesetting

 Two different approaches to mechanising typesetting were independently developed in the late 19th century.
 One, known as the Monotype composition caster system, produced texts with the aid of perforated paper-ribbons.
 Each character was cast separately.
-These machines could produce texts also in "large-composition" up to 24 point.
+These machines could also produce texts in "large-composition" up to 24 point.

-The Super-caster, another machine produced by Monotype, was similar in function to the Thompson, Barth, pivotal and others casters but designed to produce single type (including even larger sizes) for hand setting.
+The Super-caster, another machine produced by Monotype, was similar in function to the Thompson, Barth, pivotal and other casters but designed to produce single type (including even larger sizes) for hand setting.

 The other approach was to cast complete lines as one slug, usually comprising a whole line of text.

 Of this system there were at least five manufacturers: